Neural Style Transfer: A Review: A Taxonomy of Neural Style Transfer Algorithms

-Non-parametric Slow Neural Method is built on the basis of \emph{Non-parametric Texture Modelling with MRFs}.
+Non-parametric IOB-NST is built on the basis of \emph{Non-parametric Texture Modelling with MRFs}.
 This category considers NST at a local level, \ie, operating on patches to match the style.

 Li and Wand \cite{li2016combining} are the first to propose an MRF-based NST algorithm.
-They find that the parametric NST method with summary statistics only captures the per-pixel feature correlations and does not constrain the spatial layout, which leads to a less visual plausibility result for photorealistic styles.
+They find that the parametric NST method with summary statistics only captures the per-pixel feature correlations and does not constrain the spatial layout, which leads to a less visually plausible result for photorealistic styles.
 Their solution is to model the style in a non-parametric way and introduce a new style loss function which includes a patch-based MRF prior:

 where $\Psi(\mathcal{F}^l(I))$ is the set of all local patches from the feature map $\mathcal{F}^l(I)$. $\Psi _i$ denotes the $i^{th}$ local patch and $\Psi _{NN(i)}$ is the most similar style patch with the $i$-th local patch in the stylised image $I$.
-The best matching $\Psi _{NN(i)}$ is obtained by calculating normalised cross-correlation over all the style patches in the style image $I_s$. $m$ is the total number of local patches.
+The best matching $\Psi _{NN(i)}$ is obtained by calculating normalised cross-correlation over all style patches in the style image $I_s$. $m$ is the total number of local patches.
 Since their algorithm matches a style in the patch-level, the fine structure and arrangement can be preserved much better.
-Given a photograph as the content, their algorithm achieves remarkable results, especially for photorealistic styles.